Ulvetanna/EikoNet/README.md

 # EikoNet: A deep neural networking approach for seismic ray tracing
-SeisRay is a software package that allows the training of a neural network that satisfies the Factored Eikonal for the computation of travel-time from any source-reciever pair in a user defined velocity model.
+EikoNet is a software package that allows the training of a neural network that satisfies the Factored Eikonal for the computation of travel-time from any source-reciever pair in a user defined velocity model.

 This approach is outline in greater detail in the publication: